 "Enter," came the same friendly voice and tone as before.
-Keith greeted the pastor and took the offered seat.
+EPKeith greeted the pastor and took the offered seat.
 "Sir, I still don't know what to make of this church and this town."

-The pastor responded, "This little problem is just a bump in the road.
-"The possibility of change."
+The pastor responded, ""This little problem is just a bump in the road.""
+Our community is too deeply committed to entertain any possibility of change."
 He paused and frowned.
 "Make no mistake, anything less than churching Daisy would constitute a monumental shift."
 The pastor's pursed lips and his creased brow suggested he was not so sure of the outcome as he sounded.
 Keith decided to stay through Wednesday.
 He had to know whether the people would vote to throw Daisy out.
 He returned to the 7-Eleven, where Freddie was idle for the moment.
 "Freddie, I need a place to crash for a couple of nights.
 How about my using your sofa, and I'll buy a few groceries?"